The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 The Feature: "Reading" Code, Not Just Pixels

-At ScreenJournal, we started by analyzing screen activity to help remote workers prove their hours.
+At ScreenJournal, we started by reading on-screen work as short-lived video, writing a timeline of what each person actually did, then deleting the raw screen data.
 But pixels only tell half the story.
 You can stare at VS Code for three hours and produce nothing, or you can type for 20 minutes and fix a critical production outage.

-This isn't just a link to a repo.
-It is an ingestion engine that "reads" your development activity.
-By correlating screen time (the "effort") with GitHub events (the "output"), we generate a composite view of a developer's day.
+Tempo isn't just a link to a repo.
+It is designed to "read" your development activity from the local repository and your Claude Code files.
+By correlating what happened on screen (the "effort") with git events (the "output"), Tempo will generate a composite view of a developer's day.

-Instead of a generic "8 hours worked," the system can auto-generate a summary:
+Instead of a generic "8 hours worked," Tempo is designed to auto-generate a summary like this:

 "Spent 4 hours on auth-service.
 Refactored the JWT validation logic (Commit 8a2f) and reduced login latency by 200ms."

-The Architecture: How We Ingest PRs and Commits
+The Architecture: How Tempo Ingests PRs and Commits

 Let's pull back the curtain.
 We don't believe in "AI Magic" black boxes.
-Here is the actual engineering logic used to transform raw Git data into human-readable daily summaries.
+Here is the engineering logic Tempo is designed to use to transform raw git data into human-readable daily summaries.

-The pipeline consists of three stages: Ingestion, Parsing, and Summarization.
+The pipeline consists of three stages: Ingestion, Parsing, and Summarisation.

 1. Ingestion